 As, various nutrients play an important role in the production of hormones and impact the structure, growth, and upkeep of hair, nutrition support for women during menopause can help in preventing hair loss.
 (2)

 i.
-Vitamins: Vitamins such as C, D, A, E and B complex play important role in proper hair growth and prevent hair fall.
+Vitamins: Vitamins such as C, D, A, E, and B complex play an important role in proper hair growth and prevent hair fall.
 (2)

-- 5. Polyphenols (Antioxidants): Polyphenols, the most abundant antioxidants in the diet help in nourishing hair and stimulate growth of hair follicles.
-Sources: Vegetables, fruits, grains, seeds, lentils, spices, red wine, green tea and cocoa.
+- 5. Polyphenols (Antioxidants): Polyphenols, the most abundant antioxidants in the diet help in nourishing hair and stimulate the growth of hair follicles.
+Sources: Vegetables, fruits, grains, seeds, lentils, spices, red wine, green tea, and cocoa.
 (2)

 1. Blume-Peytavi U, Atkin S, Gieler U, Grimalt R. Skin academy: hair, skin, hormones and menopause - current status/knowledge on the management of hair disorders in menopausal women.
 Eur J Dermatol.
 2012 May-Jun;22(3):310-8. doi: 10.1684/ejd.2012.1692.

 2. Goluch-Koniuszy ZS.
 Nutrition of women with hair loss problem during the period of menopause.
 Prz Menopauzalny.
 2016 Mar;15(1):56-61. doi: 10.5114/pm.2016.58776.
 Epub 2016 Mar 29.

 3. Rushton DH, Norris MJ, Dover R, Busuttil N. Causes of hair loss and the developments in hair rejuvenation.
 Int J Cosmet Sci.
 2002 Feb;24(1):17-23. doi: 10.1046/j.0412-5463.2001.00110.x.